 Always try to choose a thumbnail that doesn’t have too much motion in it.
 The action will make the thumbnail look blurry, which will speak a lot about the content and not in a good way.
 So, the better the quality, the better the impression.

 Let’s go through the quick steps of setting up or changing a thumbnail on YouTube.

 - Click on “Edit“

 - Select a thumbnail or click on Custom Thumbnail

 - Choose the image

 YouTube’s Guidelines for Thumbnail Creation

-It is highly significant to keep in mind YouTube’s guidelines while creating a thumbnail.
-Your video thumbnail must not include nudity or sexual content, violence, copyright infringement, and illegal typefaces such as default system fonts, purchased or free fonts, and so on.
+It is highly significant to remember YouTube’s guidelines while creating a thumbnail.
+Your video thumbnail must not include nudity or sexual content, violence, copyright infringement, or illegal typefaces such as default system fonts, purchased or free fonts, etc.

-To summarize everything, you know the importance of compelling thumbnails as they will help you increase your content viewership.
-Choose customized thumbnails with classic incorporation of patterns while keeping in mind the guidelines.
-Also, to make your video thumbnail flawless curiosity building, make sure to avoid the mistakes and carefully weave all the significant elements.
+To summarize everything, you know the importance of compelling thumbnails, which will help you increase your content viewership.
+Choose customized thumbnails with classic pattern incorporation while keeping the guidelines in mind.
+Also, to make your video thumbnail flawless curiosity-building, make sure to avoid mistakes and carefully weave all the significant elements.

 So, all the best with creating your video thumbnail—the new internet trend!